ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 Workload Identity Token ({{to-wit}}).
 The first alternative ({{dpop-esque-auth}}) is inspired by the OAuth DPoP specification.
 The second ({{http-sig-auth}}) is based on the HTTP Message Signatures RFC.
 We present both alternatives and expect the working group to select one of them as this document progresses towards IETF consensus.
+A comparison of the two alternatives is attempted in {{app-level-comparison}}.

 ## The Workload Identity Token {#to-wit}